 Identify health-related social issues, such as organ donation, homelessness, the spread of infectious diseases, underage drinking, substance abuse, and violence, and their impact on the community.

-Identify health and medical science career opportunities that promote personal, community, and global health and wellness.

 Describe attributes, characteristics, and interests of individuals in health-related professions and the core academic skills needed for workplace skills in a health career.

-Research high school health and medical science industry-recognized credentials (e.g., personal trainer, athletic trainer, dietary aide, dental assistant, certified nurse assistant, home health aide, geriatric aide).

-Describe the health benefits of positive self-esteem, balance, flexibility, resilience, and healthy relationships with others.
+Identify factors that can influence an individual's mental health, including family, social environment, trauma, genetics, brain chemistry, health behaviors, personal values, peers, media, technology, culture, and community.

+Identify the skills needed to effectively navigate peer pressure situations

-Identify characteristics of healthy peer, family, and dating relationships.
+Identify characteristics of healthy, unhealthy, and abusive peer, family, and dating relationships.

-Evaluate potentially harmful and abusive relationships, including dangerous dating situations.
+Identify health professionals and types of services available for mental illnesses and emotional challenges.

+Identify different personal relationships teens are involved in and the characteristics of each.

+Compare and contrast assertive and aggressive communication and how they affect conflict resolution.

+Investigate natural disasters and emergency situations that affect the community.

+Explain how the quality of the environment (e.g., secondhand smoke, carbon monoxide, allergens, lead, toxic chemicals) directly affects a person’s health status and quality and length of life.

 Healthy Decisions